fieldsend/mo_lons/README.md

 # mo_lons

+Matlab codebase for multi-objective LONs.

-Matlab codebase for the paper
+The subdirectory gecco_2019 contains the codebase for the paper

 Jonathan E. Fieldsend and Khulood Alyahya.
 2019.
 Visualising the Landscape of Multi-Objective Problems using Local Optima Networks.